legault/SSA-/README.md

 # SSAplus

-This repository contains R code associated with the manuscript "Accounting for environmental change in continuous-time stochastic population models".
+This repository contains R code associated with the paper "Accounting for environmental change in continuous-time stochastic population models".

 # results-figure1.R